euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    conditions.

 These results were obtained using SClib and the devised simulator.
-The example code is ready to reproduce them.
+The example code provided with SClib is ready to reproduce them.

 The main advantage we obtained from this work was that, since we were using a Linux based real time system in our test rig, we could use exactly the same